React Table

 In this example:

-• <thead> contains <tr> and <th> elements, representing the header row.
+• <thead> contains <tr> and <th> elements and representing the header row.

 • <tbody> holds rows (<tr>) and cells (<td>) for each data entry.

-This example shows a static table, but in most cases, data is dynamic and stored in arrays or objects.
+This example showing a static table, but in most cases, data is dynamic and stored in arrays or objects.

 Creating Dynamic Tables in React with map( )